BvDod/Vector-Quantized-ViT-VAE-Image-Reconstruction/readme.md

 ### PixelCNN for sampling new data
 Since the latent space in VQ VAE consists of discrete codes, there is no normally distributed latent space where we can sample new valid samples from.
 However PixelCNN, a separate autoregressive model can be trained to effectvily generate new meaningfull samples.

+### Roadmap
+I plan to work on the following features in the coming time, listed by order:
+- Implement hierarchical latent representations to model image information at several scales simultaneously.
+- Replace convolution based encoder/decoders by vision transformers **<- working on this right now**
+- allow model to directly reconstruct 3D data.